Emergency department visits

 Figure: Emergency department visits for confirmed opioid drug poisonings, by month, Sudbury and Manitoulin districts, 2018–2025

-A graph showing the number of emergency department visits for opioid drug poisonings each month from January 2018 until January 2025, with the rolling 3-month average monthly count shown as a line.
+A graph showing the number of emergency department visits for opioid drug poisonings each month from January 2018 until April 2025, with the rolling 3-month average monthly count shown as a line.
 The counts for individual months are provided in a table, below.
 The 3-month average trendline increased sharply from 10 visits in the summer of 2018 to 40 visits in the summer of 2019, before decreasing.
-It then increased again from 20 visits per month in November 2019 to a peak of 65 visits per month in January 2021.
-It then began a gradual downward trend that has continued, with monthly fluctuations, until November 2024.
-There is a very steep decline to 3 visits in December 2024.
+It rose again from 20 visits per month in November 2019 to a peak of 65 visits per month in January 2021.
+It then began a gradual downward trend that continued until the spring of 2023.
+Monthly counts increased slightly until the summer of 2024, and have declined sharply since then.

 Table: Emergency department visits for confirmed opioid drug poisonings, by month, Sudbury and Manitoulin districts, 2018–2025